 Though London is undoubtedly one of the most expensive cities in the world, staying in the Big Smoke doesn’t have to cost a fortune.
-Sure, there are plenty of luxury hotels to choose from, but if you’d rather spend your money on having a good time we certainly don’t blame you.
-As the demand for affordable accommodation in the capital has increased, so have the options and you can now find plenty of luxurious choices for under £100 a night right in the centre.
+Sure, there are plenty of luxury hotels to choose from, but if you’d rather spend your money on having a good time, we certainly won’t blame you.
+As the demand for affordable accommodation in the capital has increased, so have the options, and you can now find plenty of excellent central choices for less than £100 a night.
 Here’s our pick of the best cheap hotels in London to book for your next visit.

-citizenM prides itself on providing rooms with all the amenities you’d find in a luxury hotel, but at a fraction of the cost.
-Here you’ll find king-size beds, rain showers and flat-screen TVs in each of the rooms despite the low price tag.
-It’s the co-working spaces, cool bars and travel-inspired décor that really stand out.
+CitizenM prides itself on providing rooms with all the amenities you’d find in a luxury hotel, but at a fraction of the cost.
+Here, you’ll find king-size beds, rain showers and flat-screen TVs in each of the rooms despite the low price tag.
+It’s the co-working spaces, cool bars and travel-inspired decor that really stand out.
 As soon as you enter the lobby, you really feel the dynamic energy of this space.
-Aimed at digital nomads and world-travellers, it offers the perfect spot from which to explore the City of London.
+Aimed at digital nomads and world travellers, it offers the perfect base from which to explore the City of London.
 You can quickly nip over to St Paul’s or take a stroll along neighbouring South Bank.

 Clean, modern and colourful, this Scandi brand brings its chic minimalism to London’s Whitechapel.
-Priding themselves on their eco-friendly credentials, the name ‘Qbic’ stems from the rooms’ cube-like design and though they’re small, the brightly coloured furnishings stop them feeling oppressive.
-With fast Wi-Fi, hot showers and marshmallow-like beds, it offers a comfortable place to recharge after a day of sightseeing.
+Priding itself on its eco-friendly credentials, the name Qbic nods to the rooms’ cube-like design, and though they’re small, the brightly coloured furnishings stop them feeling oppressive.
+With fast wifi, hot showers and marshmallow-like beds, it offers a comfortable place to recharge after a day of sightseeing.
 Whether you’re a breakfast person or not, the full English and cappuccinos down in the restaurant will set you up for the day ahead.

-There’s nothing worse than the schlep to your hotel after a long day of travelling which is why the Point A hotel – a stone’s throw from King’s Cross St Pancras – is such a blessing.
-This is a ‘no frills’ kind of place, offering all the essentials you need for a comfortable stay without the costly extras.
-The rooms are clean and bright; each including a Hypnos bed, smart TV, safe and power shower.
+There’s nothing worse than the schlep to your hotel after a long day of travelling, which is why the Point A Hotel – a stone’s throw from major rail hub King’s Cross St Pancras – is such a blessing.
+This is a no-frills kind of place, offering all the essentials you need for a comfortable stay without the costly extras.
+The rooms are clean and bright, each including a Hypnos bed, smart TV, safe and power shower.
 You’ll find an extensive breakfast spread down in the lobby, which only costs £9, and plenty of sockets for when you’ve got work to do.
 Whether you’re in town for work or play, this is a great option if you plan to be out and about for the majority of your visit.